NetLogo/Python-Extension/README.md

 ```

-Looks for and reports the path to the latest version of Python 2 installed on the system.
-In general, it will look in your PATH.
+Reports either the path to Python 2 configured in the `python.properties` file or, if that is blank, looks for a Python 2 executable on your system's PATH.
 For Windows, there is an installation option for including Python on your PATH.
-For MacOS and Linux, it will likely
-already be on your PATH.
-The output of this reporter is meant to be used with `py:setup`, but you may also use it to see
+For MacOS and Linux, it will likely already be on your PATH.
-which Python 2 installation this extension will use by default.
+The output of this reporter is meant to be used with `py:setup`, but you may also use it to see which Python 2 installation this extension will use by default.

 For example, on MacOS with Homebrew installed Python 2:
 ```NetLogo